DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 	* [NTNU guidance for Data Protection Impact Assessment (DPIA)](https://i.ntnu.no/wiki/-/wiki/English/Data+protection+impact+assessment "2024-10-30")
 	* [UiO Quality assurance system for health and medical research](https://www.uio.no/english/for-employees/support/research/quality-system-for-health-research/index.html "2024-10-30")

 ##### Personal privacy considerations step-by-step
 These questions will guide you through relevant considerations concerning collecting/processing personal data in accordance with GDPR.

-Be aware that you may have to register processing of personal data in additional systems as required by your organisation, you do not need to duplicate this process if you have already gone trough this.
+Be aware that you may have to register processing of personal data in additional systems as required by your institution, you do not need to duplicate this process if you have already gone trough this.

 #### How will you document participants information and/or consent?